- An Overview of the Growing FinTech Market

-Just like insurance, the credit world has also witnessed a massive transformation with the coming of financial software development services and solutions.
-There are firms that are offering easy credit facilities with zero paperwork and then there are also those which are using the analysis and detection abilities of artificial intelligence to gauge borrowers’ ability to pay back, approve, and release the loans – all within 24 hours!
+Just like insurance, the credit world has also witnessed a massive transformation with the emergence of financial software and solutions.
+Some firms are offering easy credit facilities with zero paperwork, and then there are also those which are using the analysis and detection abilities of artificial intelligence to gauge borrowers’ ability to pay back, approve, and release the loans – all within 24 hours!

 Another model that has recently come into focus in the FinTech sector is the peer-to-peer model.
 Here, the platform users are able to get loan support from others in the platform or from the company behind the platform.
 Some examples of these can be seen in names like Zopa, Lendable, etc.

-As you must have guessed, these six are only the surface level sub-sectors that you can explore.
-There can be several others and even within those multiple sub-sectors there could be hundreds of different FinTech business models.
+As you must have guessed, these six are only the surface-level sub-sectors that you can explore.
+There can be several others; even within those multiple sub-sectors, there could be hundreds of different FinTech business models.
 What you need to do is find out your area of interest.

-Before you immerse yourself in this section, we have a disclaimer to share.
 The features that would ultimately become a part of your FinTech application will depend on the model you picked in the last section.
-For example, a crypto exchange platform will come with features like live market movement while a payment app will have the facility of a QR code.
-Between one model to another, the list of features can vary immensely.
+For example, a crypto exchange platform will come with features like live market movement, while a payment app will have the facility of a QR code.
+From one model to another, the list of features can vary immensely.

-So what we are going to do here is list down the top features that generally make it to the list of every FinTech app.
+So we will list down the top features that generally make it to the list of every FinTech app.
 Here it goes.

 Authorization is a crucial aspect of any FinTech app.
-It is the primary way of securing your application through multi-factor authentications like email, phone number verification, OTP-based registration, biometric authentications, etc. In short, this is the stage where you show your users how tightly knit their experience is going to be, especially when we take security into consideration.
+It is the primary way of securing your application through multi-factor authentications like email, phone number verification, OTP-based registration, biometric authentications, etc. In short, this is the stage where you show your users how tightly knit their experience will be, especially when we consider security.

 This set of features will be core to your offering.
-For example, if you are making a personal finance management app, it will have features like multiple account links, dashboard with expense and income summary, AI-based highlights on what can be avoided to lower the expense, tab on regular payments, etc. Similarly, a stock trading app’s feature list will be something else.
+For example, if you are making a personal finance management app, it will have features like multiple account links, a dashboard with expense and income summaries, AI-based highlights on what can be avoided to lower the expense, a tab on regular payments, etc. Similarly, a stock trading app’s feature list will be something else.

 Typically, payment is a common factor in every FinTech software.
-Whether you look into a B2B vendor management software or something as common as a lending application, every FinTech user would want the feasibility to make secure, real-time payments to others.
+Whether you look into a B2B vendor management software or something as common as a lending application, every FinTech user would want the feasibility of making secure, real-time payments to others.

 Now, how you provide that facility depends on the model.
-You can opt for the addition of a QR code or bank to bank transfer, payment from in-app wallet, etc. the list of adding this functionality is long.
+You can opt for the addition of a QR code or bank-to-bank transfer, payment from an in-app wallet, etc. The list of ways to add this functionality is long.

-Every data-driven app – healthcare, fitness or in our case FinTech, needs a tracking and management system in place.
+Every data-driven app – healthcare, fitness, or FinTech- needs a tracking and management system in place.
 This is where a dashboard comes in handy.
-An in-app dashboard helps with bringing all the income and expense data, market updates, upcoming transactions, etc. in one place, in a format which is easy to digest.
-Now, a dashboard feature generally comes tagged with the ability to generate and download reports, which helps users get a more detailed view on their finances.
+An in-app dashboard helps bring all the income and expense data, market updates, upcoming transactions, etc., in one place, in a format that is easy to digest.
+Now, a dashboard feature generally comes tagged with the ability to generate and download reports, which helps users get a more detailed view of their finances.

-Customized notifications are the most constant line of communication between a FinTech business and their customers.
-These are sent to update the users on credit or debit, change in investment rates, new offers, update in loan application status, and a number of other reasons.
+Customized notifications are the most constant line of communication between a FinTech business and its customers.
+These are sent to update the users on credit or debit, changes in investment rates, new offers, updates in loan application status, and several other reasons.

-What is important here is that you plan out a strategy to send the notification in a way that they don’t seem intrusive or untimely.
+What is important here is that you plan out a strategy to send the notification so that they don’t seem intrusive or untimely.

-For a FinTech app to be helpful to the users, it has to be integrated with third-party software, in this case generally that third-party software is of bank’s, security software, notification system, and the payment software.
+For a FinTech app to be helpful to the users, it has to be integrated with third-party software; in this case, generally, that third-party software is of banks, security software, notification system, and payment software.